Ramones: Shuffling members (1983–1989)

 The following year the band recorded their last album with Richie, Halfway to Sanity.
 Richie left in August 1987 after financial conflicts with Johnny that centered around him being refused a small percentage of the merchandising money, which had been requested based on his tenure with the band and their use of his name and image.
 Richie was replaced by Clem Burke from Blondie, which was disbanded at the time.
 According to Johnny, the performances with Burke—who adopted the name Elvis Ramone—were a disaster.
-He was fired after two performances (August 28 & 29, 1987) because his drumming could not keep up with the rest of the band.
+He was fired after two performances (August 28 and 29, 1987) because his drumming could not keep up with the rest of the band.
 In September, Marky, now clean and sober, returned to the band.

-In December 1988, the Ramones recorded material for their eleventh studio album, and what was supposed to be a "comeback" for the band, Brain Drain; co-produced by Beauvoir, Rey, and Bill Laswell.
+In December 1988, the Ramones recorded material for their eleventh studio album, and what was originally intended to be a "comeback" for the band, Brain Drain was co-produced by Beauvoir, Rey, and Bill Laswell.
 However, the bass parts were done by Daniel Rey and the Dictators' Andy Shernoff.
 Dee Dee Ramone would only record the additional vocals on the album citing that members of the band (including himself) were going through personal troubles and changes to the point where he did not want to be in the band anymore.
-Although it received mixed reviews upon its release in early 1989, the album included the band's highest-charting hit in America, "Pet Sematary".
+Although it received mixed reviews upon its release in May 1989, the album included the band's highest-charting hit in the US, "Pet Sematary".

 Despite not wanting to be in the band anymore, Dee Dee (who was sober by this point) was present for the world tour for Brain Drain and played his last show with the Ramones on July 5, 1989, at One Step Beyond in Santa Clara.
 He was replaced by Christopher Joseph Ward (C. J. Ramone), who performed with the band until it disbanded.
 Dee Dee initially pursued a brief career as a rapper under the name Dee Dee King.
 He quickly returned to punk rock and formed several bands, in much the same vein as the Ramones.
 He also continued to write songs for the Ramones, but never rejoined the band.